Pete Ricketts: Death penalty

 Ricketts supports the death penalty.
 In 2015, while governor, he vetoed a bill to abolish capital punishment in Nebraska, but the legislature overrode his veto.
 In 2016, Ricketts spent part of his family fortune to finance a referendum to reinstate capital punishment in the state.
 The referendum passed, and in 2018 the state executed Carey Dean Moore, the first inmate put to death in the state in 21 years.
 Ricketts, a Catholic, rebuffed calls from the Catholic Church to halt executions.

 Donald Trump

 Ricketts criticized the impeachment of Donald Trump over his request that Ukraine start an investigation into his political rival Joe Biden.
 Ricketts said the impeachment proceedings were a "partisan impeachment parade" and praised the Senate for acquitting Trump.

 Cannabis

 Ricketts opposes legalization of medical cannabis.
 In 2019, he said that its "medicinal value has not been tested" and cited studies suggesting that cannabis adversely affects brain functions.
 He also pointed to overdoses of the synthetic cannabinoid K2 as a "reminder of how dangerous cannabis can be".
 In 2021, while the Nebraska legislature was contemplating legalizing medical cannabis, he said, "If you legalize marijuana, you're gonna kill your kids.
 That's what the data shows from around the country."

+Economy

+As governor, Ricketts signed legislation enacting $12.7 billion in tax cuts.
+He was among the 31 Senate Republicans who voted against final passage of the Fiscal Responsibility Act of 2023.
+In 2025, he voted for the One Big Beautiful Bill Act, which was estimated to increase the federal deficit by more than $4 trillion.
+Ricketts said, "the One Big Beautiful Bill is a once-in-a-generation opportunity to deliver for Nebraska."